chakra-ui/eslint-plugin-panda/docs/rules/no-important.md

 # no-important

-Disallow usage of important keyword.
-Prioroitize specificity for a maintainable and predictable styling structure.
+Disallow usage of !important keyword.
+Prioritize specificity for a maintainable and predictable styling structure.

 📋 This rule is enabled in `plugin:@pandacss/all`.